RibbonCommunications/webrtc-distant-js/guide/modules.md

 ### @distant/distant-remote

-This is the library used within a session to manipulate certain aspects of the session such as it's position on screen.
+This is the library used within a session to manipulate certain aspects of the session such as its position on screen.
 It is also used to allow the remote application running in the Distant Session to communicate back and forth with the Distant Controller.

 ### @distant/distant-web